chingu-voyages/V54-tier3-team-33/README.md

 ---

 ## Clone & Run locally
+To be able to run the project you will need to create a `.env` file which contain the following 2 variables:
+- `JWT_STRONG_SECRET`, the secret used to generate JWT tokens
+- `MONGODB_URI`, the connection string of your MongoDB database

+To be able to run tests you also want to define `TEST_MONGODB_URI` with the connections tring of your MongoDB test database
 1. **Clone the Repository:**

    - On the GitHub repo page, click the green "Code" button.